microsoft/generative-ai-for-beginners/1-getting-started/lessons/1-introduction-to-generative-ai/README.md

 * **Selection process, probability distribution**: The output token is chosen by the model according to its probability of occurring after the current text sequence.
 This is because the model predicts a probability distribution over all possible ‘next tokens’, calculated based on its training.
 However, not always the token with the highest probability is chosen from the resulting distribution.
 A degree of randomness is added to this choice, in a way that the model acts in a non-deterministic fashion - we do not get the exact same output for the same input.
 This degree of randomness is added to simulate the process of creative thinking and it can be tuned using a model parameter called temperature.

-## How can Edu4All leverage Large Language Models?
+## How can our startup leverage Large Language Models?

-Now that we have a better understanding of the inner working of a large language model, let’s see some practical examples of the most common tasks they can perform pretty well, with an eye to Edu4All business scenario.
+Now that we have a better understanding of the inner working of a large language model, let’s see some practical examples of the most common tasks they can perform pretty well, with an eye to our business scenario.
 We said that the main capability of a Large Language Model is *generating a text from scratch, starting from a textual input, written in natural language*.

 But what kind of textual input and output?